shmuelzon/home-assistant-floor-plan/README.md

 ## Frequently Asked Questions

 1. **Where should I copy the generated files and what should I copy?**
-  After the process is complete, copy the floorplan folder and floorplan.yaml to your Home Assistant path, specifically to: \config\www.
+  After the process is complete, copy the floorplan folder and floorplan.yaml to your Home Assistant path, specifically to: /config/www..

 2. **How do I select the desired perspective for rendering?**
   Before activating the plugin, set the SH3D project to the specific 3D point of view that you want to be rendered.

 3. **How do I change the rendering settings?**
-  Prior to activating the plugin, go to “Create photo…” in the SH3D project and adjust the settings there.
+  Prior to activating the plugin, go to "Create photo…" in the SH3D project and adjust the settings there.
 You do not need to render or save anything; simply make the changes and close the dialog.

 4. **Can I work on the SH3D project while rendering?**
   No, do not make any changes or interact with the 3D view while it’s rendering.
 These actions will be captured by the plugin as it scripts the renders one by one.
 Start the rendering process and then leave it to complete.